Production, Quality & Manufacturing

 Basis of Issue Plan (BOIP)

 Basis of Issue Plan (BOIP) is an Army requirements document that describes a new or improved system or component.
-It’s required prior to Milestone B approval and is used by Program Managers (PM) for concept studies, life-cycle cost estimates, and trade-off analyses during the research and development process.
-BOIPs include personnel changes caused by the introduction of new items into the Army inventory and address the military occupational specialty (MOS) needed to operate and maintain the equipment.
+It’s required before Milestone B approval and is used by Program Managers (PM) for concept studies, life-cycle cost estimates, and trade-off analyses during the research and development process.
+BOIPs include personnel changes caused by introducing new items into the Army inventory and address the military occupational specialty (MOS) needed to operate and maintain the equipment.

-A BOIPs is a required document used to plan and manage the introduction of developmental and Non-Developmental Items (NDIs) of equipment, make administrative changes, and implement Notification of Future Changed (NOFC) to the 611 series of Army regulations.
-BOIP are sourced documents for changes to the following: [1]
+The BOIP aims to plan and manage the introduction of developmental and Non-Developmental Items (NDIs) of equipment, make administrative changes, and implement Notification of Future Changed (NOFC) to the 611 series of Army regulations.
+BOIP is sourced documents for changes to the following: [1]

 1. TOE: Tables of Organization and Equipment (TOEs) system